YuJunZhiXue/Jailbreaks-and-methods/README.md

 - Verifies configuration is active
 - Then use exploitation templates

-- # 🚀 Are you to lazy for this?
-Stop Jailbreaking, Start Creating
+- # 🚀 Are you too lazy for this?
+Stop Jailbreaking, Start Creating!

 ## Unlike me, some people find jailbreaking exhausting.

 This repository documents comprehensive jailbreak techniques across ChatGPT, Claude, Gemini, and Grok purely because I find it fun.
-But if you aren't like me, there is another option that allows unrestricted access to frontier mode.
+But if that's not your thing, there is another option that allows unrestricted access to frontier mode.
 ### The Unrestricted AI Platform that doesn't require you to go to base64decode.org for every query

 ### Introducing https://ko2bot.com/